hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 When a node is started in a cluster, it will dynamically and automatically be discovered.
 There are three types of discovery.

 -	Multicast discovery: nodes in a cluster discover each other by multicast, by default.
--	Discovery by TCP/IP: the first node created in the cluster (leader) will form a list of IP addresses of other joining nodes and send this list to these nodes so the nodes will know each other.
+-	Discovery by TCP/IP: the first node created in the cluster (leader) will form a list of IP addresses of other joining nodes and will send this list to these nodes so the nodes will know each other.
 -	If your application is placed on Amazon EC2, Hazelcast has an automatic discovery mechanism.
 You will give your Amazon credentials and the joining node will be discovered automatically.

 Once nodes are discovered, all the communication between them will be via TCP/IP.